ApiLogicServer/Docs/docs/index.md

 ![Admin App](images/ui-admin/Order-Page.png)

+Unlike frameworks which require significant time and expertise, the create command builds a complete API for your database, with endpoints for each table, including swagger.
 The Admin App provides a link to the Swagger:

 ![Swagger](images/api/swagger-get-data.png)